-In 2017, the U.S. Court of Appeals for the Ninth Circuit appointed Ben to a three-year term as an “Appellate Lawyer Representative,” one of only a handful of attorneys across the court’s 11-state jurisdiction selected by the court’s judges to join the Ninth Circuit Judicial Conference.
-He has been named a Northern California Superlawyer “Rising Star” for the field of appellate law every year since 2011.
+In 2017, the National Law Journal named Ben to its inaugural list of “Elite Boutique Trailblazers,” one of only twenty lawyers throughout the country to receive the honor.
+Also in 2017, the U.S. Court of Appeals for the Ninth Circuit appointed Ben to a three-year term as an “Appellate Lawyer Representative,” one of only a handful of attorneys across the court’s 11-state jurisdiction selected by the court’s judges to join the Ninth Circuit Judicial Conference.
+Ben has been named a Northern California Superlawyer “Rising Star” for the field of appellate law every year since 2011.

 Ben has also long chaired the Appellate Section of the Bar Association of San Francisco’s Barristers Club, and in that role has moderated and spoken on dozens of panels with appellate judges, practitioners, and professors on topics related to appellate law and practice.
 In 2013, the Bar Association of San Francisco presented Ben with its “Outstanding Barrister” award, in honor of his “extraordinary contribution to” the Bar Association and his “commitment to the ideals of legal justice and professional excellence.”

 Ben is a frequent author of articles on appellate practice and constitutional law topics, and his writing has appeared in the Los Angeles Times, The Huffington Post, and the National Law Journal, as well as The Recorder, The Daily Journal, and Corporate Counsel.
 He also often appears on KGO Radio, Voice of America, in the Daily Journal‘s podcasts to discuss upcoming appellate issues, Supreme Court cases, and constitutional law.
 You can read most of Ben’s articles and listen to recordings of his broadcasts by clicking here.